rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 #### Queue

-A task queue is a simple implementation of task parallellism.
+A task queue is a simple implementation of "Embarassingly Parallel (EP)" problem.
 Each worker will get tasks from a predefined queue.
-The tasks can be very different and take different amounts of time, but when a worker has completed it's tasks, it will pick the next one from the queue.
+The tasks can be very different and take different amounts of time, but when a worker has completed its tasks, it will pick the next one from the queue.

 ![Each rank taking one task from the top of a queue]({{ page.root }}{% link files/queue.png %})